zachwaugh/pilcrow/README.md

 ## Architecture

 The core of the app is a `Document` composed of an array of `Block`.
 Each `Block` can have a different content type and renders as its own cell/row in a `UICollectionView` or `UITableView`.
+See tweet above for discussion of the merits of this approach vs using a `UITextView` based approach.
+This seemed the most flexible long-term, at the cost of losing some text editing niceties.

 ### Block types